Polyacrylamide: Physicochemical properties

 Polyacrylamide is a polyolefin.
 It can be viewed as polyethylene with amide substituents on alternating carbons.
 Unlike various nylons, polyacrylamide is not a polyamide because the amide groups are not in the polymer backbone.
-Owing to the presence of the amide (CONH_{2}) groups, alternating carbon atoms in the backbone are stereogenic (colloquially: chiral).
+Owing to the presence of the amide (CONH_{2}) groups, alternating carbon atoms in the backbone are stereogenic (chiral).
 For this reason, polyacrylamide exists in atactic, syndiotactic, and isotactic forms, although this aspect is rarely discussed.
 The polymerization is initiated with radicals and is assumed to be stereorandom.

 Copolymers and modified polymers

 Linear polyacrylamide is a water-soluble polymer.
 Other polar solvents include DMSO and various alcohols.
 Cross-linking can be introduced using N,N-methylenebisacrylamide.
 Some crosslinked materials are swellable but not soluble, i.e., they are hydrogels.

 Partial hydrolysis occurs at elevated temperatures in aqueous media, converting some amide substituents to carboxylates.
 This hydrolysis thus makes the polymer particularly hydrophilic.
 The polymer produced from N,N-dimethylacrylamide resists hydrolysis.

 Copolymers of acrylamide include those derived from acrylic acid.